wwieder/biogeochem_testbed/README.md

 git fetch --all

-git checkout --track upstream/Testbed_CN   #new branch has same name as remote branch
+#### Create a new branch has same name as remote branch & switch to it
+git checkout --track upstream/Testbed_CN
+git checkout Testbed_CN

 #### To update your local branch to the remote repo just try
 git pull